A: No. Unless otherwise noted, all park areas, programs, and events are free!

 A: No. The ponds and streams in the Nature Preserve contain reclaimed water and are not intended for human contact.
 For your safety, swimming, wading, boating, and fishing are not allowed.
 The State of Nevada Board of Wildlife Commissioners CR 11-12 lists “the Las Vegas Wash and all waters within the Clark County Wetlands Park” as closed to fishing.
 For information about where to fish in Nevada, please click here.

 A: Yes, but ONLY at designated picnic facilities.
-Picnic facilities are available at Duck Creek Trailhead, Sunrise Trailhead, Pabco Trailhead, Wells Trailhead, and Neighborhood Park.
-Picnics are allowed indoors in the Picnic Cafe at the Nature Center.
+Picnic facilities are available at Duck Creek Trailhead, Sunrise Trailhead, Pabco Trailhead, Wells Trailhead, and Wetlands Loop Trailhead (formerly Neighborhood Park).
+Picnics are allowed indoors in the Lizard Lounge at the Nature Center.
 Please help us keep the park clean and free of trash to protect the wildlife and respect your fellow visitors.
 Use the trash containers provided or pack it out.
 Barbequing, grilling, campfires, and cooking are not allowed in the park.

 A: Bring bottled water or a reusable water bottle.
 Drinking fountains can be found at the Nature Center, Neighborhood Park trailhead restrooms, Nature Center parking lot restrooms, and the Duck Creek Trailhead.
 Wear comfortable clothes for walking, long sleeves and sunscreen, a hat, sunglasses, and closed-toe shoes.
 Bring binoculars, a camera, a field guide, and a sense of wonder and joy!
 Always check weather reports before venturing out into the park.
 Summer temperatures can exceed 100*F. Trails and access roads can flood during storms.